wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 	In the script, the AadPicker object calls [Azure Active Directory Graph API](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/api-catalog) to search for users and groups that match the input.

-15. Open the [Package Manger Console](http://docs.nuget.org/Consume/Package-Manager-Console) and run **Enable-Migrations –EnableAutomaticMigrations**.
+15. Open the [Package Manger Console](http://docs.nuget.org/Consume/Package-Manager-Console) and run **Enable-Migrations âEnableAutomaticMigrations**.
 Similar to the option you selected when you published the app to Azure, this command helps update your app's database schema in [LocalDB](https://msdn.microsoft.com/zh-cn/library/hh510202.aspx) when you debug it in Visual Studio.

 15. Now, either run the app in the Visual Studio debugger or publish again to Azure Websites.
 Log in as the application owner and navigate to `https://<webappname>.chinacloudsites.cn/WorkItems/Create`.
 You'll see now that you can pick an Azure Active Directory user or group from the drop down list, or type in something to filter the list.